SoftwareHeritage/swh-journal/README.md

 # Local test

-As a pre-requisite, you need a kakfa instance.
+As a pre-requisite, you need a kakfa installation path.
+The following target will take care of this:

 ```
-./setup.py develop
+make install
 ```

 Then, provided you are in the right virtual environment as described